About This Program

 Condensed Course Formats

 While most of our full-term courses last for several weeks, our Summer Institute courses operate in an intensive format.
-Our 2021 Summer Institute courses range from 1 day to a couple weeks in length.
+Our 2022 Summer Institute courses range from 1 day to multiple weeks in length.

 Bloomberg School Faculty Instruction